HireQuest Direct (formerly Trojan Labor) American Hero Awards

-Each year Trojan Labor holds an event to honor our service men and women who are true American Heroes.
-The Trojan Labor American Hero Award recognizes the sacrifices they make to their families for our country.
+Each year HireQuest Direct (formerly Trojan Labor) holds an event to honor our service men and women who are true American Heroes.
+The HireQuest Direct American Hero Award recognizes the sacrifices they make to their families for our country.
 The breakfast features an awards ceremony honoring a surviving family member of an American service member killed in the global war on terror and a service member for meritorious action in combating the global war on terror.

 The 2018 American Hero Awards were held on May 22nd.
 Trojan Labor is proud to have been able to recognize two people who have gone above and beyond in their service to our great nation.